Schiiss/blog/_posts/2021-04-22-aro-and-azure-files.md

 apiVersion: "v1"
 kind: "PersistentVolumeClaim"
 metadata:
-  name: "azurepvc" <- Place desired name of the persistent volume claim
+  # Place desired name of the persistent volume claim
+  name: "azurepvc"
 spec:
   accessModes:
     - "ReadWriteOnce"
   resources:
     requests:
-      storage: "10Gi" <- The size of the Azure files share
+      # The size of the Azure files share
+      storage: "10Gi"
-  storageClassName: azurefileclass <- The name of the storage class
+  # The name of the storage class
+  storageClassName: azurefileclass
-  volumeName: "azurepv" <- The name of the persistent volume
+  # The name of the persistent volume
+  volumeName: "azurepv"
 ```

 ### Create a Deployment Config